CurtTimson/curtis-timson/content/post/reactjs/201807-reactjs-jest-snapshot.md

 ## GitHub Repository

-A GitHub repository is available with the above code examples:
+A public GitHub repository is available with all the above code examples:

 https://github.com/curttimson/reactjs-jest-snapshot